-Marfan's syndrome is a connective tissue disease with an autosomal dominant inheritance and an incidence of 4-6 per 100 000.
+Marfan's syndrome is a connective tissue disease with an autosomal dominant inheritance and an estimated prevalence of one in 10,000 to 20,000 individuals

-People with Marfan's syndrome used to have a life expectancy reduced by 50% but this is now changing because of improved treatment of cardiovascular abnormalities.
+People with Marfan's syndrome used to have a life expectancy reduced by 50% but this has changed because of improved treatment of cardiovascular abnormalities.

 Typical musculoskeletal features include limbs disproportionately long for the trunk, scoliosis (in particular pectus excavatum or carinatum), and a high-arched narrow palate with laxity of the joints.

 - cardiovascular features are the most important diagnostically, with mitral valve prolapse and, particularly, dilatation of the ascending aorta

 - aortic regurgitation may develop.
 Histologically, the aorta demonstrates cystic medial necrosis.
 Progressive dilatation of the aorta is symmetric, commencing at the sinus of Valsalva and predisposing to rupture and dissection

 - subluxation of the lens because of laxity of the suspensory ciliary ligament is present in about 60% of cases, normally bilateral and presenting and associated with severe myopia because of increased axial length of the cornea from childhood onwards